cran/zipsae/README.md

 #> [6,] 0.2970365
 ## saezip$estimate        #to see the result of Small Area Estimation with Zero-Inflated Model
 ## saezip$dispersion$rse  #to see the relative standard error from the estimation
-## saezip$coefficient$a   #to see the a coefficient which is gained from the non-zero compilation data
+## saezip$coefficient$lambda   #to see the estimator which is gained from the non-zero compilation data.
-## saezip$coefficient$b   #to see the b coefficient which is gained from the complete compilation data.
+## saezip$coefficient$omega   #to see the estimator which is gained from the complete compilation data.
 ```

 ## References